chiKaRau/Civitai_Collector_Server/Readme.md

    - Copy your API Key and Spreadsheet ID and paste them into `/config/config.json`.

 2. **Setup MongoDB:**
-   - Install [MongoDB](https://www.mongodb.com/) and create a cluster, completing the security setup.
+   - Setup [MongoDB](https://www.mongodb.com/) and create a cluster, completing the security setup.
    - Go to the `CivitaiCollector_Server` folder, edit `index.js` Line 75, and replace `db_connection_urls[0].civitaiService` with your MongoDB connection URL and `db_names[0].civitaiService` with your MongoDB database name.
    - Uncomment index.js Line 77 (`//await civitai_controller.init_civitai_db_all_collections()`).
 This will create MongoDB Collections based on your Google Sheets tables.
    - Run the following command: